 Thank you for your interest in helping to make the Tour of the Gila happen.
 Every year, over 500 people volunteer their time to create the well-organized event we are known for.
 This is a great way to get involved with the race and enjoy more insight into the sport.
 All volunteers will receive a t-shirt and an invitation to the post race party.
 There are several ways to volunteer for the Tour of the Gila.
-Sign up by filling out the registration form below, email email@example.com, or call 575-590-2612.
+Sign up by filling out the registration form below or call Jack Brennan at 575-590-2612.

 Course marshals are assigned positions along the course to keep traffic and pedestrians off the race paths and direct racers at specific points.
 Although marshals are necessary for each stage, the greatest need for course marshals is Stage IV – the Downtown Criterium.

 Drivers are needed for all 8 categories for Stage I, Stage II and Stage V. For the UCI Men and Women events, drivers are needed to carry the officials as well as Sag vehicles (the last vehicle in the race).
 The remaining 6 categories are neutrally supported, which requires racers to check in wheels that are then placed in vehicles to be given out when needed during the race.
 We also need drivers to lead each race and to carry officials.
 Drivers are needed for the Wednesday stage – Silver City to Mogollon; Thursday stage – Ft.Bayard loop through Pinos Altos and the Mimbres back to Ft.Bayard; and on Sunday – SilverCityto Hanover, Mimbres etc… ending in Pinos Altos.
 This is an exciting way to be right in the action of the race and the gas is paid for by the Tour of the Gila, Inc. Contact Jack Brennan at 575-590-2612.